nkn-ctrl/TryHackMe/Red_Team_Operation/Data_Exfiltration.md

 ### Exfiltrate using HTTP(S)
 #### HTTP Data Exfiltration
 1. An attacker sets up a web server with a data handler.
-In our case, it will be web.thm.com and the contact.php page as a data handler.
+In our case, it will be `web.thm.com` and the `contact.php` page as a data handler.
 2. A C2 agent or an attacker sends the data.
-In our case, we will send data using the curl command.
+In our case, we will send data using the `curl` command.
 3. The webserver receives the data and stores it.
-In our case, the contact.php receives the POST request and stores it into /tmp.
+In our case, the `contact.php` receives the POST request and stores it into `/tmp`.
 4. The attacker logs into the webserver to have a copy of the received data.

 First, we prepared a webserver with a data handler for this task.
-The following code snapshot is of PHP code to handle POST requests via a file parameter and stores the received data in the /tmp directory as http.bs64 file name.
+The following code snapshot is of PHP code to handle POST requests via a file parameter and stores the received data in the `/tmp` directory as `http.bs64` file name.

 ```
 <?php